-1. Yield point = point at which plastic deformation begins, i.e. end of linear region of plot.

-2.Ultimate tensile strength, UTS = $$\frac{\text{maximum load}}{A}$$
+- Yield point = point at which plastic deformation begins, i.e. end of linear region of plot. - 2.
+Ultimate tensile strength, UTS = $\frac{\text{maximum load}}{A}$

 Also measure and compare the % reduction in area and % elongation values for each sample.
+Calculate these and record in a table such as on the next page.

 Take a second sample of mild steel.

-Start the test as before, but stop when a small amount of plastic deformation has taken place - step 1.
-Unload the sample, then reload to produce further plastic deformation -step 2.
-Remove the sample and place it in boiling water for approximately 30 minutes, then reload the specimen and test to failure - step 3.
-Describe the curves and explain the observations.
+Step 1: Start the test as before, but stop when a small amount of plastic deformation has taken place.

+Step 2: Unload the sample, then reload to produce further plastic deformation

+Step 3: Remove the sample and place it in boiling water for approximately 30 minutes (heat treatment), then reload the specimen and test to failure

+Obtain the stress strain curves for each step, describe them in your lab book and explain the observations.
 How do these results differ from the previous steel sample?